next-projects/nextframework/documentation/README.md

 └── ...
 ```

+The `bin/` directory in this project is generated IDE output, not a framework module.

 Each module folder contains:
 - `README.md` - Module overview, architecture, and quick start
 - Additional `.md` files for specific topics (where needed)